TogaTech/tApp/README.md

 Documentation is coming soon.

 ## Interoperability
 The tApp framework is interoperable with other front-end web frameworks.
 In your configuration file routes, instead of using a tApp render function, you can call a function from another framework and have that framework either render to the DOM using a function within that framework or return a value that can be rendered through a tApp render function.
+Combining frameworks allows for the flexibility of choice when it comes to picking from a wide variety of framework options while keeping some of the best features of tApp such as client-side routing, caching, and offline mode.